CodeScop/Oge-Mai-Field-Guide/allquests.md

 - **Unlocked by:** Hunt Trail: HuntS2 Stumbling Upon Sheep
 - **Type:** Collection
 - **Requirements:** Deliver 50 Swamp Moss
-- **Rewards:** 15 Hunter Tokens
+- **Rewards:** 15 Hunter Tokens & 10 Wooden Fishing Rods
 - **Recommendations:** Swamp Moss is available in the deeper parts of Raina, if you have trouble finding it.
 And while I wouldn't belabor myself to fill this up, it's a nice use for the Swamp Moss one tends to accumulate in Raina.

-###The Winding Path to Elder Library - MT

-- **Location:** Mama Tree
-- **Hunt Trail Route:** (unlocked via LF MQ4/Don't Regift Curses) • **The Winding Path to Elder Library** • HuntS1 Joining the Hunt • HuntS1 The Hunt Begins • HuntS1 Deeper Forest Hunting • HuntS1 A Past Not Forgotten • HuntS1 The Curator of Elder Library • HuntS2 All Who Wander • HuntS2 Oh, Endless Possibilities! • HuntS2 No Wrong Path • Hunt S2 Stumbling Upon Sheep • HuntS3 To Grow & Change • HuntS3 Bettering Ourselves • HuntS3 Bigger & Brighter • HuntS3 A Bubble Dream • HuntS4 Dirt to Dust • HuntS4 Celebrate Joy • HuntS4 Still Missing Something • HuntS4 Proving Your Friendship
-- **Type:** Battle
-- **Requirements:** Defeat 3 Tylu and 3 Illi
-- **Rewards:** Unlock Elder Library; 100 Coins
-- **Recommendations:** This is your first step into a larger world.
-Elder Library is the first Expedition area you can unlock - an area with quests, loot, and monsters independent of the main quests.
-And Elder Library hosts the Hunt for the Ancients, a perpetually-updating event with tons of fun quests and wardrobe and house items...
-DO THIS when you can!
-(And see if you can combine it with A Family Tree, if that interests you in the slightest.)
+The Wooden Fishing Rods are GREAT!

 ### White Coat - Gansu